pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 name: directive-fig
 width: 80%
 ---
 Your GitHub repository landing page highlights the README.md file.
-Here you can see the README.md file for [Pandera](https://github.com/unionai-oss/pandera), a pyOpenSci vetted package. *(screen shot taken Nov 23 2022)*
+Here you can see the README.md file for the pyOpenSci package [Pandera](https://github.com/unionai-oss/pandera). *(screen shot taken Nov 23 2022)*
 ```

 Thus, it is important that you spend some time up front creating a high quality